KuroLabs/Airshare/PIP.md

 <p align="justify"><b>Airshare</b> is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast-DNS.
 It also opens an HTTP gateway for other non-CLI external interfaces.
 It works completely offline!
 Built with aiohttp and zeroconf.</p>

+## Features

+* Blazing fast content transfer within a local network.

+* Lets you transfer plain text, send from or receive into your clipboard.

+* Supports transfer of multiple files, directories and large files - content is sent chun$

+* Lets you send files whose paths have been copied into the clipboard (more details in th$

+* Cross-platform, works on Linux, Windows and Mac (CLI and Web Interface), and also suppo$

+* Uses Multicast-DNS service registration and discovery - so you can access content with $

+* Can be used as a module in other Python programs.

 ## Important Links

 Source Code: https://github.com/KuroLabs/Airshare <br>